IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

     Publish the template

 12). netstat is not currently in the Docker Tensorflow Containers and is used in tensorboard.sh script to fine a free port.
-    A quick workaround copy /bin/netstat to MLDL_TOP/scripts.
+    A quick workaround copy /bin/netstat to MLDL_TOP/scripts and make sure MLDL_TOP/scripts/netstat is executable (chmod +r netstat).
 So, MLDL scripts calling netstat in the container will call the netstat under MLDL_TOP/scripts.

 13).
 Each Retrain or MNIST training job can generate several 100s MB of data under the logs directory.
 Clean up as necessary.